Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 A S Watson, with interests in soft drinks, was acquired in 1965.
 Other acquisitions included Davie Boag, a specialised trader, and Oriental Pacific Mills, a textiles business.

-Hutchinson gained control of Hong Kong & Whampoa Dock Company, one of the largest companies in Hong Kong, in 1969.
-Clague found that in the midst of China’s cultural revolution and riots in Hong Kong, assets could be acquired at a relative discount.
+Hutchison gained control of Hong Kong & Whampoa Dock Company, one of the largest companies in Hong Kong, in 1969.
+Amidst the cultural revolution in China, and riots in Hong Kong, Clague found that assets could be acquired at a relative discount.

-Hutchison encountered cash flow problems in 1975 due to heavy losses at an Indonesian subsidiary, high-risk financial speculations and overpayment of directors.
-It was rescued by the Hongkong and Shanghai Bank (HSBC), who acquired a one third stake in the company.
-Clague was forced to relinquish his executive responsibilities.
+Hutchison was rescued by the Hongkong and Shanghai Bank (HSBC), which acquired a one third stake in the company for £15 million in 1975.
+The bank lent the money on the condition that Clague would relinquish his executive responsibilities.

 Clague died in 1981 following a battle with cancer.

-Ka-shing brought professional management principles to Hutchinson, and expanded its operations into overseas markets.
+Ka-shing brought professional management principles to Hutchison, and expanded its operations into overseas markets.

-Hutchison remains one of the largest companies in Hong Kong, and Clague deserves credit for having faith in the Hong Kong economy and helping to build the company into what it is today.
+Hutchison remains one of the largest companies in Hong Kong, and Clague deserves credit for his faith in the Hong Kong economy and for establishing the strong foundations at Hutchison which Ka-shing subsequently built upon.